ROCm/rocALUTION/docs/source/library.rst

 Design and Philosophy
 *********************
 The main idea of the rocALUTION objects is that they are separated from the actual hardware specification.
 Once you declare a matrix, a vector or a solver they are initially allocated on the host (CPU).
-Then, every object can be moved to a selected accelerator by a simple MoveToAccelerator() function.
+Then, every object can be moved to a selected accelerator by a simple :cpp:func:`rocalution::BaseRocalution::MoveToAccelerator` function.
 The whole execution mechanism is based on run-time type information (RTTI), which allows you to select where and how you want to perform the operations at run time.
 This is in contrast to the template-based libraries, which need this information at compile time.

 The philosophy of the library is to abstract the hardware-specific functions and routines from the actual program, that describes the algorithm.
 It is hard and almost impossible for most of the large simulation software based on sparse computation, to adapt and port their implementation in order to use every new technology.
 On the other hand, the new high performance accelerators and devices have the capability to decrease the computational time significantly in many critical parts.